 - Do you use drugs to control your emotional state?
-If so, you probably need dual diagnosis
+If so, you probably need dual diagnosis treatment.

 - Does drug use make me feel more paranoid or emotional?
-If so, you probably need this care
+If so, you probably need this care.

 - When I quit using drugs or alcohol, do I have a panic attack?
-This symptom typically indicates a need for dual diagnosis
+This symptom typically indicates a need for dual diagnosis treatment.

 As you can see, dual diagnosis is a beneficial care option for just about any type of addiction.
 And as a growing number of people suffer addictions, they receive this type of care.
 As a result, the answer to the question, “Do I need dual diagnosis treatment?” is likely a very big, “Yes.”
 However, it would help if you talked to your addiction specialist first before you commit to any care option.

-So, do you know the answer to the question, “do I need dual diagnosis treatment?”
+So, do you know the answer to the question, “Do I need dual diagnosis treatment?”
 If not, you should contact us at Crestview Recovery by calling 866.262.0531.
 Our experts can assess your situation and help you decide whether or not you need dual diagnosis treatment.
 Then, they can walk you through a variety of treatment options, including inpatient, outpatient, aftercare, and much more.
 Don’t let addiction control your life.
 When you contact us and verify your insurance, you can get back on the road to recovery for good.